Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Final examination 60%

-(Assessment structure is subject to change for 2019.)
+(Assessment structure is subject to change.)

 - There is no single source of information for this subject and the lectures will guide